Backend Development Workflow

 Notes:

-• Always use the task/bug's ID as the ticket ID; do not use the user story's ID since it is shared between the Frontend and Backend teams.
+Always use the task or bug ID as the ticket ID.
+Do not use the user story ID, because it is shared between the frontend and backend teams.

 Deployment